RadioShack may run out of cash by Oct 2015 - Moody's

-July 29 (Reuters) - RadioShack Corp may run out of cash as early as October 2015, giving the struggling electronics retailer little time to turn around its business, a Moody’s Investors Service report said.
+(Reuters) - RadioShack Corp RSH.N may run out of cash as early as October 2015, giving the struggling electronics retailer little time to turn around its business, a Moody’s Investors Service report said.

 The company’s shares closed down 11.78 percent at 68 cents on Tuesday, increasing concerns over a possible delisting.